Gangsta rap: 2007–2012: Kanye vs. 50 Cent battle, mainstream decline

-2012–present: Rise of drill and trap
+Since 2012: Rise of drill, trap, chicano rap

 In the 2010s, a new form of gangsta rap known as drill emerged from the Midwest, gaining popularity via rappers such as Lil Durk, Chief Keef, Lil Reese, King Von, Polo G and G Herbo.
 West Coast rapper Vince Staples is part of the new generation of rappers that is influenced by G-funk.
-Being from the same area as Snoop himself, Staples has a sound that is lyrically in comparison to gangsta rap, though also containing elements of conscious rap.
-His 2015 album Summertime '06 reflects the "challenges of racism, injustice, and violent fallouts in his childhood neighborhood".
-Other gangsta rappers who have maintained success in recent times include Rick Ross, Jeezy, Nipsey Hussle, Gucci Mane, Freddie Gibbs, Meek Mill, Ace Hood, Pusha T, YG, A$AP Ferg, Bobby Shmurda, A$AP Rocky, Jay Rock, ScHoolboy Q, 21 Savage, Denzel Curry, XXXTentacion, Ski Mask the Slump God, Smokepurpp, Dave East, Tay-K, Uncle Murda, Casanova, Lil Baby, DaBaby, Kodak Black, 6ix9ine, Blueface, Roddy Ricch, NBA Youngboy, NLE Choppa, Pop Smoke, 22Gz, SpotemGottem, Pooh Shiesty, Key Glock, Rowdy Rebel, Young Dolph, 9lokkNine, Moneybagg Yo, Lil Loaded, 42 Dugg, YBN Nahmir, Fredo Bang, BlocBoy JB, and Juice WRLD.
+Vince Staples' conscious rap album Summertime '06 (2015) reflects the "challenges of racism, injustice, and violent fallouts in his childhood neighborhood".
+T.I, Rick Ross, Future, and Gucci Mane released new rap style "trap" CDs.

+Charlie Row Campo released "Stop Studio Gangstas" album.
+Other Afroamerican and Chicano gangsta rappers who gained small success or big success include XXXTentacion, Kendrick Lamar, Ms Krazie, Knight Owl, Chino Grande, Lil Rob, Mr. Criminal, Mr. Capone-E, Mr. Sancho, ShooterGang Kony, Mozzy, YNW Melly, Pusha T, Nsanity, Jeezy (Young Jeezy), YG, Nipsey Hussle, Migos, Freddie Gibbs, Meek Mill, A$AP Mob, Jay Rock, ScHoolboy Q, 21 Savage, Kodak Black, 6ix9ine, Blueface, NBA Youngboy, NLE Choppa, Pop Smoke, Young Dolph and BlocBoy JB.

 Gangsta rap's pioneers have met success in other forms of pop culture as well.
 In 2016, N.W.A was inducted to the Rock and Roll Hall of Fame.
 They were followed up by the late Tupac Shakur in 2017 who was inducted as the first solo hip hop act, under his first year of eligibility as a nominee.
 Other Rock and Roll Hall of Fame Hip-Hop Acts include the 2007 induction of Grandmaster Flash and the Furious Five, who are considered pioneers of expanding the sound of Hip-Hop from disco inspired partying, to street reality that inspired social change.
-The 2009 induction of Run-D.M.C to the Rock and Roll Hall of Fame opened the door for more Hip-Hop inductions, as they were followed up by the 2012 induction of Beastie Boys, and the 2013 induction of Public Enemy.
+The 2009 induction of Run-DMC to the Rock and Roll Hall of Fame opened the door for more Hip-Hop inductions, as they were followed up by the 2012 induction of Beastie Boys, and the 2013 induction of Public Enemy.